dmytrodanylyk/coroutine-recipes/README.md

 Contains following examples:

-- How to launch a coroutine [source](app/src/main/java/com/dmytrodanylyk/examples/LaunchFragment.kt)
+- How to launch a coroutine
+- How to launch coroutine with a timeout
+- How to launch coroutine which perform 2 background tasks sequentially
+- How to launch coroutine which perform 2 background tasks in parallel
+- How to cancel a coroutine
+- How to catch exception thrown inside coroutine (try/catch)
+- How to catch exception thrown inside coroutine (exception handler)

+### How to launch a coroutine

 ```kotlin
 fun loadData() = launch(uiContext, parent = job) {